Wireframing: The Essential Guide for UI/UX Designers

 Wireframes, prototypes, and mockups are all terms that are often used interchangeably when referring to website design.
 However, knowing their differences is essential to creating an effective wireframe for your project.

-A wireframe is a basic outline of a website's structure without any styling or content.
+A wireframe is a basic outline of a website’s structure without any styling or content.
 It focuses on the page layout and navigation paths rather than visuals.
+Wireframes are intentionally designed with a low-fidelity look and feel, allowing teams to concentrate on structure and usability before refining the final design.

 A prototype represents how a wireframe will look once built out with more detail, including interactive features, like clickable elements and interactive components.